 The planet's type can be changed by Terraforming - it shifts the planet's type to become one step closer to its' preferences.
 For example, if you terraform a planet that was hostile, it will become one of the poor types.
 Note that terraforming disappears after you build it, so you can build it multiple times.
 Also, it is important to note that Terraforming takes effect on the turn AFTER the one it is built in!

 Gas Giants and Asteroid belts can’t be colonized with regular colony ship.
 They will not have a Colonize button even if a colony ship is in their system.
 You will only be able to colonize them with outpost ships.

-The only difference between a colony and an outpost is the initial population.
-If a good planet is colonized with an outpost ship, it is still considered a colony.
+The only difference between a colony and an outpost is the population (outposts have none).

 You also have two more types of colony ships.
 They are Colony Base and Outpost Base.
 They work as the normal ships do, except for the fact that they cannot leave the system they were built in.
 They are useful for colonizing other planets in the system, though.

 However, if a new planet is connected to an established planet, such as your empire's homeworld, by resource supply lines, the two can share resources.
 Resource supply lines are shown by starlanes that are coloured with your empire's colour radiating out from your colonized systems.
 The distance these supply lines travel is dependent on planets' construction meters, but the lines can also be blocked by enemy ships.

 If a system is connected to another system with surplus food, or other resources, the surplus will be exported to systems that need extra.
 If you aren't generating a surplus, you can change the primary focus of planets, including the homeworld, to farming to get more.
 Keep in mind that the food output will take some time to reach the new maximum value, and that you are handicapping research and production by switching the focus to food.